Pavel216989/Teaching-Lisbon-Data-Science-Academy/data-science-academy/BLU15 - Model CSI/README.md

-# NOTE: This learning Unit will only be available after 11.01.2021
+## NOTE: This learning unit will be updates after 10.01.2021
-The academy is still running, and I don't want to share my exercises solution before the deadline
+This BLU is the students version (without the exercise solution).

+As the students are still solving the exercise, I can only upload the solution after the deadline.

 # Big Learning Unit 15 - Model CSI

-## Note:
-That's the students version of BLU.
-It will be replaced with the instructor's version after 10.01.2021.

-The students are still doing the BLU, so I don't want to publish the solution before they finish.

 ## What is in this BLU?